How do you facilitate change? In this occasional series, we explore various aspects of facilitating individual and group change.

 We can explore our tacit knowledge via storytelling in two ways:

 - By examining honestly the stories we tell others.
 Ultimately, we are the stories we tell about ourselves.
 Our own stories illuminate the tacit in us—somehow they craftily bypass our conscious limitations.
-If we scrutinize our own stories that have emotional resonance for us, we can learn much about ourselves that would otherwise stay hidden.
+If we scrutinize our own stories that have emotional resonance, we can learn much that would otherwise stay hidden.

 - By noticing the stories of others that evoke emotions in us.
 When we respond to another’s story by feeling an emotional response that seems incongruous in some way, there’s a good chance we can learn about some aspect of our tacit knowledge from what we have just heard.